wallyhealth/policies/source/sections/07-systems_access_policy.md

 ## 7.5 Person or Entity Authentication

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
-2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
+2. Each Customer has and uses a unique user ID and password that identifies him/her as the user of the information system.
 3. All Customer support desk interactions must be verified before Wally support personnel will satisfy any request having information security implications.
    * Support issues submitted via Wally's dashboard require that users authenticate with their Wally account before submitting support tickets.